eloqdata/eloq-website/website/eloqkv/prerequisite.md

 # Prerequisite of Installing EloqKV

-## Preparing the Control Node

-The `eloqctl` utility operates on a control machine and is responsible for deploying and managing multiple nodes running EloqKV instances.
+The `eloqctl` utility is installed and operated on a control node, it manages several EloqKV server nodes.
+We discuss how to establish trust between control node and the server nodes, and some system setting adjustments on the worker nodes to make them run EloqKV better.

-### Establish SSH Mutual Trust and Passwordless Sudo Access
+## Establish Passwordless SSH and Sudo

-Before proceeding, please manually configure SSH mutual trust and passwordless sudo between the control node and the EloqKV nodes:
+Before proceeding, please manually configure SSH mutual trust and passwordless sudo between the control node and the server nodes:

-1. Log in to control machine and each target machine as the root user.
-Create the `eloq` user account on each machine and set a login password for this account:
+1. Log in on control machine and each server machine as the root user.
+Create the `eloq` user account on each machine and set a login password:

 ```
 useradd -m eloq && \